vvvote/vvvote/doc/install.md

 (1) Place the Complete Certificate Chain of all other Servers in config/tls-certificates
 ----------------------------------------------------------------------------------------
 Vvvote servers needs to communicate with one another.
 That's why they need the complete certificate chain of the other vvvote servers.
-Furthermore the certifications chains of the authorisation servers (if any) are needed.
+Furthermore the certifications chains of the authorisation and notify servers (if any) are needed.
 There is a script doing this automatically:

 	cd backend/admin
 	php -f retrieve-tls-chains.php